balsrini/sainivassa/README.md

-# Luxury Service Apartments
+# Luxury Furnished Apartments

-A static website showcasing luxury service apartments for rent.
+A static website showcasing luxury furnished apartments for rent.
 This project is designed to be hosted on GitHub Pages.

 ## Features